-Two children dead in freak Australian bouncy castle accident
+Four children dead in freak Australian bouncy castle accident

-Two children dead and others injured in freak Australia bouncy castle accident
+Four children dead and others injured in freak Australia bouncy castle accident

 Children fell from height of 10 metres after inflatable castle they were playing on was blown up into the air

-Two children have died and more were left critically injured after the bouncy castle they were playing on was blown away by strong winds in Tasmania, Australia.
+Four children have died and five others were left badly injured after the bouncy castle they were playing on was blown away by strong winds in Tasmania, Australia.

 Police said a gust of wind lifted the bouncy castle into the air and that “several children” then fell to the ground from a height of about 10 metres (32 feet).